-After you do that you press the handles and push the water through the coffee.
+After you do that, you should press the handles and push the water through the coffee.
 This creates pressure, which you can control by looking at Cafelat’s pressure gauge.

 This plastic-free espresso maker also comes with a tamper.

-Of course, to pull decent shots, you’re going to need a nice burr grinder that performs well on espresso-fine settings.
+Of course, to pull decent shots, you’re going to need a nice burr grinder that performs well on fine espresso settings.

 Furthermore, you may want to get a scale that you can fit underneath your cup while you’re pulling the shot.